Advocacy/Legal

 Note: if you are using Safari as your browser, click on the title of the video or the "Youtube" selection at the bottom of the player,

-Find out more out open captioning and sign an Online Petition requiring open captioning in movie theaters in New York State
+More about open captioning and sign an Online Petition requiring open captioning in movie theaters in New York State HERE

 MORE WAYS TO TAKE ACTION